ilovescho-O-olsomuch/data-analysis/README.md

 9. `DiscountApplied(%):` Percentage of the discount applied to the product.
 10. `TotalAmount:` Total amount paid for the transaction.

-# amazon consumer behaviour dataset
+# Amazon consumer behaviour dataset

 ## About Dataset